Once a repeat title contender, the Storm starts the 2019 WNBA season as an unlucky underdog

-When an athlete suffers a significant injury, the first step on the road to a recovery is convincing yourself that everything is going to be OK.
+When an athlete suffers a significant injury, the first step on the road to recovery is convincing yourself that everything is going to be OK.

 “It’s all mental at the beginning,” Storm guard Sue Bird said.
 “You’re getting as much information as you can, and then you go through the process, as they like to say.